 Patrizio Tressoldi, from the Department of Psychology at the University of Padova, Italy has found that the use of hypnosis is a way to control OBEs enough to gain consistent results in a controlled manner.
 In a 2014 study Dr Tressoldi gained extremely significant results using remote targets that the OBE subjects were asked to visit and then describe.
 Interestingly, the subjects were somewhat unclear about their perceptions (possibly due to the hypnosis) however, “two independent judges correctly identified 66.7% of [the targets], compared to a probability of 25% expected due to chance.”.
 This level above chance is extremely statistically significant and adds to a growing body of evidence.

-All in all, like my meetings with other skeptics, including the godfather of them all, James Randi, my dialogue with Susan Blackmore left me feeling that skepticsm is an ideological movement, a group of vocal activists.
-I don’t think there is anything wrong with their philosophy and if things have really been the way Susan says in her life I can fully understand why she sees things the way she does.
+In conclusion, like my meetings with other skeptics, including the godfather of them all, James Randi, my dialogue with Susan Blackmore left me feeling that skepticsm is an ideological movement – a group of vocal activists.
+I don’t think there is anything wrong with their philosophy and if things have really been the way Susan claims they have during her life, I can fully understand why she sees things the way she does.
 At the same time, it’s clear that it would be irrational for me to see things differently also.
 So, where do we go from there?
 Is there any point in debates?
 They certainly do seem futile when emotional needs and biases are apparent in all of us.
 I imagine that Susan and I would agree that is precisely why we need the scientific method.
 Individual viewpoints are only ever a starting point.